The AI Chip Race: Why NVIDIA Made $130B and Who's Next

 What This Means for AI Businesses

-If you build AI products: Hardware costs are the largest expense.
+If you build AI products: Hardware costs are your biggest expense.
 Choose your cloud provider and chip architecture carefully.
-AWS Trainium and Google TPU can save 30-40% over NVIDIA instances for compatible workloads.
+AWS Trainium and Google TPU can save 30-40% over NVIDIA for compatible workloads.

-If you invest in AI: Hardware companies capture a disproportionate share of AI value.
-NVIDIA's margins exceed 70%.
-The picks-and-shovels strategy remains the safest AI investment thesis.
+If you invest in AI: Hardware companies grab a disproportionate chunk of AI value.
+NVIDIA's margins top 70%.
+The picks-and-shovels play is still the safest AI investment thesis.

-If you follow AI trends: Every major hardware announcement — new chip architectures, price drops, supply increases — directly impacts what AI can do and what it costs.
-The transition from H100 to Blackwell architecture in 2025-2026 enables a new generation of more capable, cheaper AI models.
+If you follow AI trends: Every major hardware announcement — new chips, price cuts, supply increases — directly changes what AI can do and what it costs.
+The H100-to-Blackwell shift in 2025-2026 is unlocking a new generation of cheaper, more capable models.

-AI hardware is the foundation everything else is built on.
-NVIDIA's dominance is real but not guaranteed — AMD, Google, Amazon, and startups are all investing billions to challenge it.
-For AI businesses, understanding the hardware landscape is essential for cost optimization.
-For investors, AI hardware remains the highest-conviction play in the entire AI ecosystem.
+AI hardware is the foundation everything else sits on.
+NVIDIA's dominance is real but not permanent — AMD, Google, Amazon, and startups are all pouring billions into challenging it.
+For AI businesses, understanding the hardware landscape is essential for cost control.
+For investors, AI hardware remains the highest-conviction bet in the whole AI ecosystem.